YuchenPersonal/YuchenPersonal.github.io/_posts/2022-09-07-async-sync-loading-in-ue4.md

 UAnimMontage* LoadedAnimMontage;
 ```
 on the character to make sure the loaded anim montage will stay in memory until the character is gone.

+One thing to be careful is if you call into StaticSyncLoadObject it will flush all pending async loadings which will likely cause a stall to your game.
+You can verify this by adding a breakpoint in void FlushAsyncLoading(int32 PackageID /* = INDEX_NONE */).